 Today you can visit the Route 66 Museum in Clinton where you’ll learn about the history and culture of each decade of this famous route.
 As you enter Texas you’ll be back on Route 66 for some famous stops, including McLean.
 In the evening, visit the famous Big Texan Steak Ranch which is home to the free 72oz. steak – provided you can consume the steak and all the trimmings in an hour!

 Before leaving Amarillo be sure to visit Cadillac Ranch.
 This unique display of art features a row of ten colourfully painted Cadillac cars buried grille first in the ground.
 Continue to the MidPoint Cafe in Adrian famous for its "ugly crust" pies.
 From Adrian you'll follow Route 66 to Albuquerque, New Mexico for a great taste of the Land of Enchantment.

 The state's largest city, spreading north and south along the banks of the Rio Grande.
 Spend the day exploring Downtown Albuquerque's Central Avenue, a treasure trove of Route 66 landmarks.
-Historic Old Town offer a taste of New Mexico's Spanish colonial past, while the Indian Pueblo Cultural Centre communities, traces the history of the region's Native American cultures.
+Historic Old Town offers a taste of New Mexico's Spanish colonial past, while the Indian Pueblo Cultural Centre communities traces the history of the region's Native American cultures.